Štefan Rosina: Champion in Super Trofeo Europe

-In 2024 Rosina competed in the Pro-Am category of the European version of the Lamborghini Super Trofeo Series alongside Czech Broněk Formánek with Mičánek Motorsport.
-After a dominant year in which Rosina and Formánek took 3 wins and 6 podiums from the 11 races in the calendar, the pair were crowned champions at the season finale at Jerez.
+In 2024, Rosina competed in the Pro-Am category of the European version of the Lamborghini Super Trofeo Series alongside Czech Broněk Formánek with Mičánek Motorsport.
+After a dominant year in which Rosina and Formánek took three wins and six podiums from the 11 races in the calendar, the pair were crowned champions at the season finale at Jerez.

 Return to GT2 in 2025

-In 2025 Rosina again competed in the GT2 European Series.
+In 2025, Rosina again competed in the GT2 European Series.
 Partnered with his 2024 Lamborghini Super Trofeo team mate Broněk Formánek, Rosina enjoyed five wins from the first eight races contested.
 The Czechoslovak pair led the championship by 46 points coming into the penultimate round in Valencia.
-After a P3 having received penalties for track limits violations in the first of the weekend’s two races, Rosina and Formánek would clinch the title after their nearest rivals for the championship Mauro Calamia and Roberto Pampanini of Dinamic Motorsport suffered a DNF.
-Rosina in fact secured the title several weeks before the season finale was due to take place in Barcelona, while the 2025 Lamborghini Super Trofeo Europe Pro-Am category title, of which he remains the incumbent champion, has not yet been decided.
-This means that Rosina currently has the unusual distinction of holding championship titles in two separate race categories at the same time.
+After a third place finish having received penalties for track limits violations in the first of the weekend’s two races, Rosina and Formánek would clinch the title after their nearest rivals for the championship Mauro Calamia and Roberto Pampanini of Dinamic Motorsport suffered a DNF.
+Rosina in fact secured the title several weeks before the season finale was due to take place in Barcelona, while the 2025 Lamborghini Super Trofeo Europe Pro-Am category title, of which he remained the incumbent champion, had still not been decided.
+This meant that for a period lasting 21 days, Rosina had the unusual distinction of holding championship titles in two separate race categories at the same time.